FaserF/hassio-addons/bash_script_executer/DOCS.md

 ## 📂 Folder Usage

 - `/share`: Used to store your bash scripts.
-This is the primary directory where the add-on looks for scripts to execute.
+This is the primary directory where the app looks for scripts to execute.
-- `/data`: Used internally by the add-on for persistent storage.
+- `/data`: Used internally by the app for persistent storage.

 ## Support